shotashirai/Data-Analysis-Pipeline/README.md

 - **code_profile** directory stores profile obtained by `cProfile`.
 These can be visualized using `snakeviz UberProfile.stats`

-## Review of the code - Titanic SUrvivor Prediction
+## Review of the code - Titanic Survivor Prediction

 The code for titanic survivor prediction has a small bug (feature selection was implemented for each model).
 To fix the bugs, `cls_model_deployer()` was modified.
 The elapsed time before and after fixing the bugs are shown on the table below.
 As can be seen, the performance of the code is slightly improved.